sgjava/install-nginx/README.md

 * Set your DNS CAA records to `letsencrypt.org`
 * Set permission on html root `sudo chmod -R 755 /etc/nginx/html/.`
 * After everything is working enable firewall `sudo ufw enable`

+## Install DUC client for No-IP
+If you use No-IP for DNS resolution this will set up DUC client to update your IP automatically.
+* `cd ~/install-nginx/scripts`
+* `./noip.sh`